umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Attaching-Workflows/Workflow-Types/index.md

 This workflow is used to automatically **approve** or **delete** a record once it is submitted.

-You simply configure some words that you want to check for, and select whether these words should trigger a deletion or an approval.
+Configure some words that you want to check for, and select whether these words should trigger a deletion or an approval.

 ## Post as XML